-Who Does AGN Roots 3rd Party Heavy Metal Testing and How?
+3rd Party Heavy Metal Testing - AGN Roots

 The heavy metal tests on AGN Roots dairy follow the INAB (Irish national accreditation board) schedule of accreditation.
 We utilize the most frequently used techniques for determining heavy metal concentrations in food testing offered by Eurofins; these include: